umiccpilot1/ICCKrisKringleWebApp/MAGIC_LINK_FIX_DOCUMENTATION.md

 ## Expected Behavior Now

 ### Scenario 1: Single Magic Link
-1. User requests magic link → creates Link A
+1. User requests magic link â†’ creates Link A
-2. User clicks Link A → ✅ Authenticates successfully
+2. User clicks Link A â†’ âœ… Authenticates successfully
 3. Link A is marked as used
-4. User tries Link A again → ❌ "Magic link already used"
+4. User tries Link A again â†’ âŒ "Magic link already used"

 ### Scenario 2: Multiple Reminders
-1. Admin sends reminder → creates Link A
+1. Admin sends reminder â†’ creates Link A
-2. Admin sends reminder again → marks Link A as used, creates Link B
+2. Admin sends reminder again â†’ marks Link A as used, creates Link B
-3. User clicks Link B → ✅ Authenticates successfully
+3. User clicks Link B â†’ âœ… Authenticates successfully

 ### Scenario 3: Multiple Valid Links (before invalidation fix)
 1. Link A created
 2. Link B created (without invalidating A)
-3. User clicks Link A → ✅ Authenticates successfully (checks both A and B)
+3. User clicks Link A â†’ âœ… Authenticates successfully (checks both A and B)
-4. User clicks Link B → ❌ "Magic link already used" (A was used, B might still be valid)
+4. User clicks Link B â†’ âŒ "Magic link already used" (A was used, B might still be valid)

 ## Database Schema Reference